Bayesian posterior repartitioning for nested sampling: Numerical examples

 Finally, we consider the number of likelihood evaluations $N_{\rm like}$ required for MultiNest to converge.
-Figure \ref{fig:highD40ErrNlike}(b) shows a boxplot of $N_{\rm like}$ over 10 realisations of the data, as a function of dimensionality.
+Figure \ref{fig:highD40}(d) shows a boxplot of $N_{\rm like}$ over 10 realisations of the data, as a function of dimensionality.
 The mean value of $N_{\rm like}$ rises from $\sim 3800$ at 3D to $\sim 18100$ at 10D.
-This trend is consistent with that reported using the original PR method in \cite{chen2018improving}, and follows roughly an $\cal{O} (\rm{n} \log \rm{n})$ increase with dimensionality.
-The range of $N_{\rm like}$ values over the 10 realisations of the data is also seem to widen slightly as the number of dimensions increases, but this is a relatively minor effect, at least up to 10D.
+This trend is consistent with that reported using the original PR method in \cite{chen2018improving}, and follows roughly an ${\cal O} (n \log n)$ increase with dimensionality.
+The range of $N_{\rm like}$ values over the 10 realisations is also seen to widen slightly as the number of dimensions increases, but this is a relatively minor effect, at least up to 10D.

-The above numerical results demonstrate that the autoPR method functions well in higher dimensional problems, with robust performance over multiple experimental realisations, even for the extremely unrepresentative prior considered.